RockefellerArchiveCenter/processing-manual/mkdocs/docs/processing.md

 #### Step 23 - Add File-Level Conditions of Access Notes for Restricted Material

-(For collection-level access statements please see Page 13)
+(For collection-level access statements please [see above](#general-collection-level-access-statements-approved-for-use-at-rac))

 **A.  Common Types of Restricted Materials in RAC Collections**